 With a background in community youth work, Mark has over 10 years of teaching experience, most recently as a Deputy Principal of a Primary School.
 Now as UTB’s Lead Trainer, he specialises in supporting schools and leadership teams to create their own vision and a strategic plan.

 Company: Canon, with SMART Technologies

-Title: SMART Learning Suite
+Title: Create interactive lessons from your existing content using SMART Learning Suite